Visa's deal to buy fintech startup Plaid faces antitrust scrutiny - WSJ

 After examining the planned purchase for much of this year, the department is concerned it could limit nascent competition in the payments sector, the report added.

-The Justice Department is also preparing for potential litigation, including lining up witnesses for a trial, according to the WSJ report.
+Also on Tuesday, the Justice Department filed a petition with a U.S. district court in Massachusetts, asking it to require consulting firm Bain & Co to turn over documents wanted as part of the antitrust review, including some that discuss Visa’s strategies around pricing and competition with other debit card networks.

+The department said in a statement that Bain was "asserting unsupported claims of privilege over the documents."
+Bain did not immediately respond to a request for comment.

-Visa and the Department of Justice did not immediately respond to Reuters' requests for comment.
-Plaid declined to comment.
+Visa and the Justice Department did not immediately respond to Reuters' requests for comment regarding the newspaper report.
+Plaid declined to comment about the report.

 The deal, which would boost Visa's access to the fintech space, was announced in January.